 What have you learned the hard way as you expanded into a new market(s)?
 Launching a series is thrilling because of the challenge and all the new relationships you’ll make.
 Have a great new event and make sure to sample that local delicacy while you’re in a new town.

-Patrick Riley, Vice President, Account Director at Event 360, has more than 15 years of event experience, with a focus on developing great client relationships.
+Patrick Riley, Senior Vice President of Accounts at Event 360, has more than 18 years of event experience, with a focus on developing great client relationships.
 He is practiced in all aspects of event operations – from marketing and advertising to planning and event execution.
 Patrick uses project management best practices to create amazing event experiences for participants, volunteers and our client partners.